 These states are Application specific.
-The behaviour of the Application during these states is determined by the Application itself and is beyond the s e of this Specification.
+The behaviour of the Application during these states is determined by the Application itself and is beyond the see of this Specification.
 The OPEN does not enforce any control on Application specific Life Cycle State transitions.

-3.5.7 Delegated Management
+3.6.7 Delegated Management